 - if you are feeling ill, stay at home and isolate yourself from others in the home; and

 - self isolate for 14 days upon returning from travel outside of Canada, whether you feel ill or not.

 Updates regarding the Town of Crossfield's response to the COVID-19 crisis will be posted here as well as on the Town's social media - Facebook, Twitter and Instagram.

-- 14 active cases in Crossfield area, as defined by AHS, and one death.
+- 20 active cases in Crossfield area, as defined by AHS, and two deaths.

 UPDATE - Nov.
 9, 2020

 The number of confirmed cases daily continues to rise at an alarming rate.
 Dr. Deena Hinshaw, Alberta's chief medical officer, said the rising numbers of cases and hospitalizations are "concerning."
 She issued a plea aimed at Albertans who don't believe the virus is a real threat to them or their cohort.

 "After eight months, I know some people have let their guard down, often because they have not contracted the virus and they don't know anyone who has, either," she said.
 "Why take extra precautions?
 Why limit what you do when you have not gotten sick?

 I understand the fatigue and frustration, and the desire to go back to the old normal.
 But COVID-19 does NOT play favourites.
 It is in every part of our province.
 Every community has been touched by it.